kdschmidt1/Sail_Instrument/Readme.md

 LEE = LEF * HEL / STW^2

 With LEF being a boat specific factor from within (0,20).
-Heel could be measured but here it is interpolated from the heel polar in `heel.json`.
-As the boat speed polar it contains an interpolation table to map TWA/TWS to heel angle HEL.
+Heel could be a measured value (either from signalk.navigation.attitude.roll or a specific transducer in gps.transducers.ROLL).
+If data is not available it is interpolated from the heel polar in [`avnav/user/viewer/heel.json`](Sail_Instrument/heel.json).
+As the [`avnav/user/viewer/polar.json`](Sail_Instrument/polar.json) it contains an interpolation table to map TWA/TWS to heel angle HEL.

 ## Laylines